satuelisa/StatisticalLearning/README.md

 ### Homework 3

-Repeat the steps of the prostate cancer example in Section 3.2.1 first with the book's data set and then with data from your own project.
-Calculate also the p-values and the confidence intervals for the model's coaefficients in both cases.
+Repeat the steps of the prostate cancer example in Section 3.2.1 first as a univariate problem using the book's data set and then as a multi-variate problem with data from your own project.
+Calculate also the p-values and the confidence intervals for the model's coefficients in both cases.